-We drive to the Colle di Sampeyre at 2285m from where we decend through open meadows, full of wildflowers in the Spring, to the 15th century church of Elva with its outstanding frescoes.
-Mountain and woodland tracks pass through dramatic scenery which is dotted with hamlets suspended in time and lead us down to the pretty Maira Valley.
-Fabulous dinner at the Abbey of Staffarda.
-(16km/10miles)
+We drive to the Colle di Sampeyre at 2285m from where we descend through open meadows, full of wildflowers in spring, to the 15th century church of Elva with its outstanding frescoes.
+Mountain and woodland tracks pass through dramatic scenery which is dotted with hamlets suspended in time and lead us down towards the pretty Maira valley.
+Dinner in a local restaurant.
+(12km/7.6miles)

 A short drive takes us to the pretty medieval town of Cherasco - famous for its many churches, chocolates .... and snails.
 Continue to La Morra where we indulge in a leisurely lunch at an award-winning restaurant with views over the vineyards.
 We stay for 3 nights at the charming Corte Gondina hotel in La Morra.
+Time to relax by the pool or indulge in the new Spa in the afternoon.
 This evening we meet a local winemaker for an introduction to the fabulous wines of this region.

 Starting from a village in the foothills of the Alta Langa, we walk through hazelnut groves and vinyards with panoramic views of the Langhe and the snow-capped Alps beyond. we are welcomed for lunch at a local farm producing wine and an incredible range of cheeses, near the town of Monforte d'Alba.
-Time to relax in the afternoon before visiting the pretty regional capital Alba to experience the passegiata and an aperitif followed by dinner at a local Slow Food restaurant.
+Later in the day we visit the pretty regional capital Alba to experience the passegiata and an aperitif followed by dinner at a renowned restaurant.
 (10km/6.3miles)